cmatthewbrooks/r2kit/docs/LIBINFO.md

 * Msvcrt.dll - Visual C Runtime Library
 * Oleaut32.dll - Used for ActiveX controls; no longer included in Visual C++
 * Olepro32.dll - Used for ActiveX controls; no longer included in Visual C++

+Some of the above files were merged or otherwise eliminated in future versions of Visual Studio.

 The Universal CRT was introduced in Visual Studio 2015.
 See these links for recent changes to the CRT: